Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Multi Modal-Bézier Evolutionary Algorithm

 \subsection{Clustering approximation sets}

 The Bézier curves are evaluated using the uncrowded HV measure \cite{uhvgomea}.
-Since this is a scalar, the HVC approach is essentially applicable in a rather straightforward manner because it intuitively allows the clustering of single-objective problems.
+Since this is a scalar, the HVC approach seems to intuitively allow the clustering of single-objective problems.
 However, the approximation set $\mathcal{A}_{p,q,o_{nb}}$ that is used in the HV calculation only considers the undominated indices of the Bézier solution set $S_{p,q}(C_q)$ as defined in $o_{nb}$.
-Hence, the objective value given to the solution set $S_{p,q}(C_q)$ seems highly dependent on how many dominated solutions there are on the Bézier curve.
+Hence, the objective value of a solution set $S_{p,q}(C_q)$ seems highly dependant on how many dominated solutions there are on the Bézier curve due to its orientation and length in decision space.

-To enable the clustering of Bézier solution sets $S_{p,q}(C_q)$, the idea behind MO-HVC can be used on the set of control points $C_q$ because each of these is a single solution as normally defined in MO optimization.
+To enable the clustering of Bézier solution sets $S_{p,q}(C_q)$, the idea behind MO-HVC can be used on the set of control points $C_q$, as each of these is a single solution as normally defined in MO optimization.
 Also, since a solution set is defined to be deteriorating in $f_0$ and improving in $f_1$ according to $o_{nb}$, the order of the control points is inverted if $f_0(\boldsymbol{c}_1) < f_0 (\boldsymbol{c}_q)$ does not hold \cite{bezea}.
 Accordingly, the $i$-th Bézier solution can be designated to be in the same niche as the $j$-th Bézier solution if their control points $\boldsymbol{c}_l^i \in C_q^i$ and $\boldsymbol{c}_l^j \in C_q^j$ for $l = \left\{1,...,q\right\}$ are in the same niche.
 In a general sense, the same HVC approach as used in HillVallEA is used, but inspiration has been taken from the MO-HVC approach to produce a new test for Bézier solution sets, which is shown in Algorithm \ref{alg:bez_hvt}.